-35 PERFORMANCE IMPROVEMENT
+36 PERFORMANCE IMPROVEMENT

-- 35.1.1 The University is committed to developing and maintaining a working environment which is conducive to staff effectively undertaking their roles.
-The University is also committed to ensuring that staff have and/or acquire the appropriate competencies, skills, knowledge and experience, as appropriate, to be able to effectively undertake their day-to-day activities. - 35.1.2 The University will provide assistance to members of staff if their work performance is of an unsatisfactory level, and will seek to agree ways of achieving and sustaining a satisfactory level of performance through appropriate support, training and target setting.

-35.1.3 Definition:

-- Performance relates to individual members of staff, and their ability and competence to carry out the duties of their role in an effective manner. - 35.1.3.2 Performance focuses on an individual member of staff's skills, aptitudes and attitudes and the way these are deployed in the execution of the duties of their role. - Performance can be considered unsatisfactory where some or all of the duties and responsibilities required of the role are not being carried out to the standards required. - 35.1.3.4 Unsatisfactory performance also includes absence due to sickness where there is no underlying medical condition.

-- 35.2.1 The general aim of this Ordinance is to ensure all staff are given the appropriate support and development opportunities to be able to undertake their role effectively. - 35.2.2 If, after a period of support, there are still performance issues, this Ordinance details the procedure to manage such situations.
+- 36.1 Introduction - 36.1.1 The University is committed to developing and maintaining a working environment which is conducive to staff effectively undertaking their roles.
+The University is also committed to ensuring that staff have and/or acquire the appropriate competencies, skills, knowledge and experience, as appropriate, to be able to effectively undertake their day-to-day activities. - 36.1.2 The University will provide assistance to members of staff if their work performance is of an unsatisfactory level, and will seek to agree ways of achieving and sustaining a satisfactory level of performance through appropriate support, training and target setting. - 36.1.3 Definition: - 36.1.3.1 Performance relates to individual members of staff, and their ability and competence to carry out the duties of their role in an effective manner. - 36.1.3.2 Performance focuses on an individual member of staff's skills, aptitudes and attitudes and the way these are deployed in the execution of the duties of their role. - 36.1.3.3 Performance can be considered unsatisfactory where some or all of the duties and responsibilities required of the role are not being carried out to the standards required. - 36.1.3.4 Unsatisfactory performance also includes absence due to sickness where there is no underlying medical condition. - 36.2 Aims and objectives - 36.2.1 The general aim of this Ordinance is to ensure all staff are given the appropriate support and development opportunities to be able to undertake their role effectively. - 36.2.2 If, after a period of support, there are still performance issues, this Ordinance details the procedure to manage such situations. - 36.3 Scope - 36.3.1 This Ordinance applies to all members of staff holding a UK Contract of Employment. - 36.3.2 This Ordinance does not apply to honorary positions, visitors, emeritus professors, casual workers and any staff who are employed on a non-UK Contract of Employment.